-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Angier is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Angier is a town of sales and office workers, professionals, and construction workers and builders.
-There are especially a lot of people living in Angier who work in office and administrative support (20.67%), sales jobs (10.92%), and management occupations (8.69%).
+Angier is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Angier is a town of sales and office workers, professionals, and managers.
+There are especially a lot of people living in Angier who work in office and administrative support (19.76%), sales jobs (11.42%), and management occupations (10.75%).

 Also of interest is that Angier has more people living here who work in computers and math than 95% of the places in the US.

-Angier is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Angier doesn't have a public transportation system that people use for their commute.

-Angier is a very ethnically-diverse town.
+Angier is an extremely ethnically-diverse town.
 The people who call Angier home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Angier residents report their race to be White, followed by Black or African-American.
 Angier also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 13.63% of the town’s residents.
+People of Hispanic or Latino origin account for 16.25% of the town’s residents.
 Important ancestries of people in Angier include Irish, German, Scottish, and Scots-Irish.

 The most common language spoken in Angier is English.
 Other important languages spoken here include Spanish and Portuguese.